uwnlp/nlp-corpora/README.md

 ## Access outside UW CSE

-Accessing the corpora requires a CSE unix account.
-UW members can receive UW CSE guest accounts by having a UW CSE faculty or staff sponsor them at https://sponsor.cs.washington.edu/.
-Despite the name "sponsor," this is absolutely _free_.
-Guest accounts last up to two years and can be renewed indefinitely.
+Accessing the corpora requires a UW CSE unix account.
+UW members can receive a free UW CSE guest account by having a UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
+Despite the name "sponsor," this is absolutely _free_ for both parties.
+Guest accounts last up to two years and can pbe renewed indefinitely.

 Access outside UW is not possible.